rezaaa/WalrusHF/README.md

 [فارسی](README.fa.md)

 WalrusHF runs a Telegram bot inside a Hugging Face Space and uploads received files to Rubika.
 Telegram is the control panel; the Space page is a live dashboard for process health, queue state, storage, and logs.

+The name Walrus is inspired by the Black Sails series: Captain Flint's ship, Walrus.

 <img width="3456" height="3228" alt="image" src="https://github.com/user-attachments/assets/00199bb8-1882-4ec5-b6cf-b38c8b57d14c" />